vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/8.0/VMware-vSphere-8-Default-Accounts.md

 wcp (isolation of VMware Workload Control Plane/VKS services) (locked via /sbin/nologin)
 ```

-By default only the root account is able to be accessed, as all other accounts are locked, either through /sbin/nologin, /bin/false, or "!" in /etc/shadow, all of which prevent login.
+By default, only the root account can log in; all other accounts are locked through /sbin/nologin, /bin/false, or "!" in /etc/shadow, all of which prevent login.

 vSphere Single Sign-On Default Accounts
 ---------------------------------------